Skip Navigation

 Personal Bankruptcy

-Personal bankruptcy is a legal action that allows you to surrender your assets for the benefit of your creditors in exchange for the elimination of your debts.
-If you have substantial debts and neither debt consolidation nor a consumer proposal apply in your case, you can claim bankruptcy under the Bankruptcy and Insolvency Act.
+Personal bankruptcy is a legal action that allows you to surrender your assets for the benefit of your creditors in exchange for eliminating your debts.
+If you have substantial debts and neither debt consolidation nor a consumer proposal applies in your case, you can claim bankruptcy under the Bankruptcy and Insolvency Act.

-In such a case, at Bernier & Associates, you are welcome to visit one of our offices - in Ottawa or Gatineau, for instance - and we will advise you on how to initiate personal bankruptcy proceedings, a solution that can erase your debts or financial obligations and help you make a fresh start.
+In such a case, at Bernier & Associates, you are welcome to visit one of our offices - in Ottawa or Gatineau, for instance - and we will advise you on how to initiate personal bankruptcy proceedings.
+This solution that can erase your debts or financial obligations and help you start fresh.

 How Does Declaring Bankruptcy Work?